SCarsenty/Ontology-based-terminology-of-the-BOP/README.md

-**This repository is under construction and will present in the coming weeks resources on the research project "Ontology-based Multilingual Terminology of an institutionalised Domain: the Balance of Payments".**
+**This repository is under construction.
+Its aim is to present resources on the research project "Ontology based Multilingual Terminology of an institutionalised Domain: the Balance of Payments".**

 **Content of this repository**